-A student transferring from another college must have official transcripts from all colleges previously attended sent to the Office of Admissions for undergraduates of Georgia Southwestern State University.
-The Office of Admissions for undergraduates will determine the applicant's academic qualifications for admission on the basis of these college transcripts.
+A student transferring from another college must have official transcripts from all colleges previously attended sent to the Office of Undergraduate Admission of Georgia Southwestern State University.
+The Office of Undergraduate Admission will determine the applicant's academic qualifications for admission on the basis of these college transcripts.